kintone/js-sdk/packages/rest-api-client/README.md

 ## Usage

-Here is a sample code that retrieves records of an app.
+Here is a sample code that retrieves app records.

 ```js
 const client = new KintoneRestAPIClient({